akvorado/akvorado/console/data/docs/02-configuration.md

   about to expire or need an update
 - `cache-persist-file` tells where to store cached data on shutdown and read them back on startup
+- `default-community` tells which community to use when polling exporters
-- `communities` is a map from a subnets to the community to use for exporters in the provided subnet.
-Use `::/0` to set the default value.
-Alternatively, it also accepts a string to use for all exporters.
+- `communities` is a map from a subnets to the community to use for exporters in the provided subnet, overriding the default value above.
 - `poller-retries` is the number of retries on unsuccessful SNMP requests.
 - `poller-timeout` tells how much time should the poller wait for an answer.
 - `workers` tell how many workers to spawn to handle SNMP polling.